 Wrong things to say in an interview

-“So, what does this company do?”
+“So, what does your company do?”
 You might as well say, “The dog ate my homework.”
-Interviewers expect you to have a good understanding of the company by the time you arrive at the job interview.
+Hiring managers expect you to have a solid understanding of the company by the time you have your interview.
 It’s fine to ask questions about the company, but not what the organization is!
+Always do your research.

-“What does it say on my resume?”
-If you have to refer to your own resume to answer an interviewer’s question, it’s going to make him or her wonder if you made it all up.
+“Uh, what does it say on my resume?”
+If you have to refer to your own resume to answer an interviewer’s question, it’s going to make him or her wonder if you stretched the truth on your application materials.

 “I’m a perfectionist.”
 Offering up a thinly shrouded positive as a negative when asked about your strengths and weaknesses is so transparent.
 Prepare truthful answers to common interview questions and explain what you’re doing to work on your weaknesses.

 “No, I don't have any questions.”
 Asking no questions is almost worse than asking bad questions.
-If you’d done your research, you’d have prepared some thoughtful queries.
+If you’d done your homework, you’d have prepared some thoughtful queries.

 Acceptable things to say in an interview that may surprise you

 Now that you know some things to say in an interview that are off limits, here are a few that are OK, though you may not have thought so.

 “I’m a little nervous.”
 Acknowledging that your nerves are getting the better of you might actually help you shake off your nervousness.
 Most interviewers have been there, too, at some point in their career and will understand.

 “What would success look like for this position?”
 This question will help you get a real understanding of how the position contributes to company priorities and what the hiring manager expects of you.